 - Your filter will last longer and not get clogged so quickly

-- If left in the “fan on” position the fan will blow the air even with the cooling system is not running and the moisture it took out of the air will be blown back in before the house has drained it.
+- If left in the “fan on” position the fan will circulate the air with the cooling system not running and the air will be recirculated without having any moisture removed.

-- Avoid using the clothes dryer that is not exhausted directly outdoors
+- Avoid using the clothes dryer if it is not exhausted directly outdoors

 - Try to hang your clothes outdoors to dry

 Your home may feel warmer if the extra moisture is not being properly removed.
-This can cause the system to work harder, longer, less efficient and adds wear and tear to the unit.
+This can cause the system to work harder, longer, less efficiently and add wear and tear to the unit.
 Overall, not achieving the ideal indoor temperature and wasting energy, causing higher utility bills.

 What is a dehumidifier?

 Dehumidifiers are a separate unit which can be attached to your furnace.
 Small standalone units can also be purchased to dehumidify a particular room or an area like the basement or crawl space.
-The main purpose is to remove the moisture from the air.
-This is achieved by pulling the air into the system, heating it up, eliminate the water into a bucket or draining system before the air goes back into circulation.
+Their main purpose is to remove the moisture from the air.
+This is achieved by pulling the air into the system, cooling it down so that moisture condenses out, draining the water into a bucket or draining system before the air goes back into circulation.
 Units that attach to the furnace will remove the moisture from the air before it circulates through the home.
 Separate individual units will pull the air out of the room it is in.

 What if it is not extremely hot out and there’s still a lot of moisture in the air?